-My artwork deals with the relationship between the internal and external ways we deal with the world.
+My artwork deals with these ideas through a relationship between the internal and external ways we deal with the world.
 My paintings reflect upon how people face life’s external rules, direction, and limitation and confront them using their inner freedom.
 This tension intrigues and fascinates me.

-I work with acrylic paint on paper and canvas to transmit my feelings using abstraction.
-My creations seek to find a balance between simplicity and depth of thought.
+I work with acrylic paint on paper and canvas to transmit my ideas feelings using abstraction.
+My paintings seek to find a balance between simplicity and depth of thought.
 I use color to awaken feelings and texture to reference to reality.
+Also, I use abstracted images of road signs, lines, and tracks to stimulate audience to think about how they build their own direction of life.
+I ask them: Is it your road or road of your friends, parents?
 In my never ending journey, I passionately experiment with various art techniques.
 My process involves the use of energetic and bold strokes to add a masculine theme, which I combine with sensitive feminine details.

 For me, it is very important to capture movement in my paintings.
 I work intuitively, and start my paintings without knowing what the end result will be.
 An extra layer of paint often dictates the way I develop my work.
 Ultimately, the work always comes out different than what I imagined at inception.

 My art is a dialogue that shares my feelings, thoughts and experiences.
-I invite the audience to search for new ideas, explore new forms of communication and go beyond the boundaries.
-My artistic intent is to combine human nature and values and to let the audience to experience my feelings.
+I invite the audience to search for new ideas, explore new roads and go beyond the boundaries.
+My paintings give the viewers the opportunity to find a sense of direction, both in my painting and in their life.

 "So powerful.
 So energetic and bold strokes.
 Combines masculine and feminine qualities I feel.
 I see nature and passion."
 Susanne Belcher, abstract mixed media artist.
 Tarzana, CA.